wangyu-/tinyfecVPN/README.md

 ![image](/images/performance2.PNG)

+Note: the performance is mainly limited by the RS code lib.

 # Restriction

-There is currently an intended restriction at server side.You cant use tinyFecVPN to access a third server directly.
+There is currently an intended restriction at server side(for regulation consideration).
+You cant use tinyFecVPN to access a third host directly.
 So,as a connection speed-up tool,when used alone,it only allows you to speed-up your connection to your server.You cant use it to bypass network firewalls directly.

-To bypass this restriction,you have to disable it by modifying source code,and re-compile by yourself.
+To bypass this restriction, you can compile the source code by yourself.